Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 • Line an 8×8 pan with foil.
 Spray with nonstick spray.

-• In a medium-sized saucepan over low heat, melt the white chocolate chips with the sweetened condensed milk and the butter until smooth and creamy.
+• In a medium size bowl add the white chocolate bars with the sweetened condensed milk and the butter.
+Microwave on high for 1 minute, remove from the microwave and stir.
+Repeat in 30 second bursts until smooth and creamy.

-• Remove 1 cup of the mixture to a medium bowl.
+• Remove 2 cups of the mixture to a separate bowl.
 This will remain white.

-• To the fudge remaining in the pan, add the food coloring to the desired orange color.
-I used Wilton gel yellow and red.
+• To the remaining fudge add the food coloring, add more if needed to reach the desired orange color.
+(I used Wilton gel yellow and red).

 • Pour the orange fudge into the prepared pan and level it out.